1st/python-book/Articles/SublimeText.md

 ### Other useful plugins

-[SublimeLinter-jshint](https://github.com/SublimeLinter/SublimeLinter-jshint) - JavaScript coe validatio.
+[SublimeLinter-jshint](https://github.com/SublimeLinter/SublimeLinter-jshint) - JavaScript code validation.
 Before install: see instructions on pligin page.

 See also: git, mercurial.